 Programma is centric.
 Most glyphs are centered at half the x-height.
 This alignment supports the ways in which programs are composed.

 Programma is still being tinkered with, but it is mostly done.

 Programma is in the Public Domain.
 You are free to use it.
-But if you ask if I will give you a license, the answer will be absolutely not because you do not need one.
+Please do not ask me to give you a license because you do not need one.

 |01||Programma's digits are borrowed from Twentieth Century.
 It was popular with computer manufacturers in the 60s and 70s.|

 Programma's letter O and o are borrowed from Microgramma.
 The rounded rectangular shapes are easily distinguished from the oval shaped digit 0.

 |Ll||A particular problem for programmers is the confusion of lower case l with the digit 1.
 Programma solves this by making the lower case l look like a diminutive upper case L, joining c o s u v w x y z.|